platformatic/db-workshop/slides.md

 }
 ```

-- ...and set it up in `platformatic.db.json`:
+- ...and the configuration in `platformatic.db.json`:

 ```json{6-8}
 {